 During the 1926-1927 winter season, 330 Commonwealth was the home of Lawrence Hungerford Hansel and his wife, Barbara (Barnes) Hansel.
 They previously had lived in Brookline.
-Living with them at 330 Commonwealth was Mrs. Mabel Robbins (Farnum) Bowden, the widow of Herbert Lincoln Bowden, who had died in April of 1926.
+Living with them at 330 Commonwealth was Mabel Robbins (Farnum) Bowden, the widow of Herbert Lincoln Bowden, who had died in April of 1926.
 Prior to his death, they had lived in Marblehead.
 Herbert Bowden had been treasurer of The Felters Company, felt manufacturers; Lawrence Hansel was assistant treasurer of the same company.
 By the 1927-1928 season, the Hansels had moved to an apartment at 90 Commonwealth, and Mrs. Bowden had moved to the Ritz-Carlton Hotel.

 By mid-1929 the Burgesses had moved to 101 Chestnut and Minna Stackpole was living at 330 Commonwealth once again.
 She continued to live there until her death in May of 1940.
-Her estate was the assessed owner in 1941.

-By 1942, it was the home of Dr. John J. Fitzpatrick and his wife, Margaret (Matheson)_Fitzpatrick.
+By 1942, 330 Commonwealth was the home of Dr. John J. Fitzpatrick and his wife, Margaret (Matheson) Fitzpatrick.
 He was a dentist and may have maintained his offices there as well as operating a lodging house.
 They previously had lived at 22 Rexford.
 They continued to live at 330 Commonwealth until about 1949.

-It appears that she lived part-time at 330 Commonwealth, running the lodging house herself.
-Howard and Frances Reith continued to maintain their primary residence in Winthrop until the late 1950s, when they moved to 290 Beacon.
+It appears that Frances Reith lived part-time at 330 Commonwealth, running the lodging house herself.
+She and her husband continued to maintain their primary residence in Winthrop until the late 1950s, when they moved to 290 Beacon.

 In December of 1988, he applied for (and subsequently received) permission to convert 330 Commonwealth from a lodging house and one apartment into eight apartments.
 At the same time, he also applied for (and subsequently received) permission to combine it with 322-328 Commonwealth and 332-334 Commonwealth into one property with 63 apartments, to be known as 322-334 Commonwealth.
 336 Commonwealth remained a separate property.

-330 Commonwealth remained an apartment house in 2015.
+330 Commonwealth remained an apartment house in 2018.